 The house is empty.
 It’s quiet.
 Bruce is alone.
 He won’t take another Robin.
-Not after what The Joker did.
+Not after what happened.

-Then he climbs into Mr. Freeze’s box, the original cryogenic chamber where the villain held his wife frozen for decades and which Bruce kept — after freeing her years ago — with his other trophies: the T. Rex skeleton, the giant penny, his collection of old batsuits.
+Then he climbs into Mr. Freeze’s box, the original cryogenic chamber where the villain held his wife frozen for decades and which Bruce kept — after freeing her years ago — with his other trophies: the T. Rex skeleton, the giant penny, the rainbow batsuit.

 Bruce closes the chamber, the only one of its kind, and it clicks on.

 The year is 2086.
 A heavy seal is broken, but it’s moved like a pebble in the ocean.
 There are footsteps in the Batcave.
-The cryogenic chamber is opened.
-Bruce wakes up and looks into the face of his friend.
+Bruce wakes and looks into the face of his best and only friend.

 I can handle everything up there, Clark says.
 There’s a new Lantern.
 She’s helping.
 That’s not why I woke you.
 It’s your city.
 Gotham needs you.
 Cyborg street gangs terrorize the people.
 Protection rackets have sprung up in place of the ineffectual police force.
 The city has swollen to 50 million inhabitants and grown on top of the ruins of the past.
-A vast underground network exists, lorded over by a messianic cult ruler: the reptilian (and therefore unnaturally long-lived) Killer Croc, who has found new purpose as a spiritual leader of a race of genetic mutants, cast-offs from a failed society.
+A vast underground network exists, lorded over by a mysterious messianic cult ruler.

 They need a beacon, Clark says.
 They need hope.